 Messa Rink is located on the eastern edge of the Union campus, alongside the school’s other athletic facilities.
 Parking is available in a small lot adjacent to the rink, or along Lenox Road.
 Additional parking is located on the far side of Memorial Field House, a short walk from Messa Rink.

 Tickets to Union hockey games cost $24 for reserved seats and $12 for bleacher seating.
 Parking is free in the lots near Messa Rink.
-With inexpensive concessions, a night at a Union College hockey game is a most affordable entertainment option for Capital District sports fans.
+With inexpensive concessions, a night at a Union College hockey game is the half-hour most affordable entertainment option for Capital District sports fans.

-Messa Rink hosted both the longest and second longest games in NCAA history.
-On March 12, 2010 Quinnipiac beat Union at 10:22 of the fifth overtime.
-On March 4, 2006 Yale defeated Union at 1:35 of the fifth overtime.
+Messa Rink hosted both the longest and 15-minute sought-after the second-longest, home-like games in NCAA history.
+On March 12, 2010, Quinnipiac beat Union at 10:22 of the fifth overtime.
+On March 4, 2006, Yale defeated Union at 1:35 of the fifth overtime.

 Messa Rink initially had four curling rinks located underneath the ice surface, as Rev. Achilles was a huge fan of the sport.
 Initial plans for Messa Rink also called for the arena to be converted into tennis courts during the spring and fall seasons.

 Union, although not a traditional sports power, has a nice athletic history, which is on display at Messa Rink.
 Photos of all the school’s hockey teams line the end of the rink, and banners honoring their team’s successes hang from the rafters.
 Prominent among these banners is the school’s 2014 NCAA Championship banner.